In This Article

 In terms of balancing, Montell knows that harsh astringents and alcohol-laden toners aren't the answer for combination skin.
 So, after cleansing, she uses Erborian’s Eau Ginseng ($39).
 “It’s a nourishing lotion with a light, watery texture and is formulated with ginseng, which hydrates and refreshes the skin.
 I pat this into my skin with my fingers and always feel instantly glowier.”

 "Glycolic acid is a must for the combo gal's nighttime skincare routine.
 It chemically nixes of the cell buildup that leads to clogged pores and blemishes, and it's also an anti-aging mainstay.
-At my facialist's recommendation, I like to use Renée Rouleau’s AHA Smoothing Serum 10% ($42) three nights in a row each week.
-The relatively low 10% concentration is what I'm most comfortable using on my skin, but you can read more here about what percentage might be right for yours."
+At my facialist's recommendation, I like to use Renée Rouleau’s AHA Smoothing Serum 10% ($49) three nights in a row each week.
+The relatively low 10% concentration is what I'm most comfortable using on my skin, but you can check out our helpful guide to using acid serums to learn more about what percentage might be right for yours."

 "These products are the easiest to find," Nazarian says, "because the labeling is typically clear that it contains ingredients with acne-fighting properties."
 But it can be confusing to know which ones are best.

-I’ve also had really great results from VMV Hypoallergenics Id Anti-Acne Oil-Free Lotion ($30), as it’s a light, hydrating lotion that controls acne while exfoliating and moisturizing well enough to smooth rough patches of skin—all without clogging pores or adding shine.
+I’ve also had really great results from VMV Hypoallergenics Id Anti-Acne Oil-Free Lotion, as it’s a light, hydrating lotion that controls acne while exfoliating and moisturizing well enough to smooth rough patches of skin—all without clogging pores or adding shine.
 Another lightweight option is Belif’s Hydra Sebum Control Essence ($42).
 It infuses refreshing hydration into your skin upon application, then instantly transforms into a matte finish to minimize oil and shine.
-The essence is clinically tested to decrease surface sebum by 20% and is formulated with green clay and tangerine peel—natural ingredients known to refine skin texture and minimize the appearance of pores.
+The essence is designed to decrease surface sebum and is formulated with green clay and tangerine peel—natural ingredients meant to refine skin texture and minimize the appearance of pores.

 Keep up your beauty education with our 25 best skincare tips of all times.